juniorohanyere/savvy/README.md

 ## Installation

-do_hard_things can be installed from the [github release page](https://github.com/juniorohanyere/do_hard_things/releases).
+**savvy** can be installed from the [github release page](https://github.com/juniorohanyere/do_hard_things/releases).
 A binary file is available on the release page for linux systems.
 It was tested on a `Kali Linux` system.
 You can also [build from source] in case the binary release does not work for you.
 There are two releases for that.
 One in [zip] format and the other in [tar.gz] format.
 Also check out [setting up do_hard_things on android devices].